Key takeaways

 Lenders can freeze your bank account if they obtain a court judgment against you.
 If you default and the lender successfully sues you, the court may issue a judgment allowing the lender to freeze your account or garnish your wages to recover the owed amount.

-3. Can you go to jail for not repaying a loan?
+3. Can you go to jail for not paying back a payday loan?

 You will not do jail time for failing to repay a loan.
-Debt is considered a civil matter, not a criminal one.
+Debt is generally considered a civil matter, rather than a criminal one.

 4. Do payday loans ever go away?

-Payday loans do not disappear but are subject to a statute of limitations.
+Payday loans do not disappear, but they are subject to a statute of limitations.
 After the statute of limitations has passed, lenders cannot legally sue you to collect the money.
 The exact timeline and rules vary by state.
-A default account will stay on your credit report for up to seven years.
+You still owe the money, and a default account will remain on your credit report for up to seven years, even if the statute has passed.

 Bottom line